-The Directors present their report and the audited financial statements of Cork Simon Community ("the Community" and "Cork Simon") for the year ended 31 December 2015.
+The Directors present their report and the audited financial statements of Cork Simon Community ("the Community" and "Cork Simon") for the year ended 31 December 2016.

 The financial statements have been prepared in accordance with Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Ireland' ('FRS 102') with reference to the recommendations of the Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (Charity SORP (FRS 102)) which has replaced previous general accounting practice ('GAAP') used in Ireland and the UK.
 Charity SORP (FRS 102) is not currently obligatory under Charities Act, 2009.
-This is the first year that the company has presented the results under FRS 102.